hpiwowar/citation11k/analysis/stats_knit_.md

 dfAttributes = read.csv("data/PLoSONE2011_rawdata.txt", sep="\t", header=TRUE, stringsAsFactors=F)
 end.rcode-->

-The analyses presented in this paper are primarily based on two independent large data collections.
-The first data collection is a set of studies that create microarray data, attributes of these studies, and citation counts to these studies.
-The second data collection is the set of papers within PubMed Central that mention a microarray accession number within their full text.

-###Data collection for citation analysis

-The data collection for citation analysis leveraged a previously collected dataset, <!--rinline citep(biblio[c("piwowar2011who-sha", "piwowar2011data-fr")])-->.
+The main analysis in this paper examines the citation count of a gene expression microarray experiment relative to availability of the experiment's data, accounting for a large number of potential cofactors.

+### Relationship between data availability and citation
+#### Data collection

-In that study, papers that generated microarray data were identified through a full-text query targeting wet-lab methods related to gene expression microarray data production.
-The full-text query was characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
-Running the query in PubMed Central, HighWire Press, and Google Scholar identified <!--rinline dim(dfAttributes)[1] --> distinct gene expression microarray papers.
-The papers were published between 2000 and 2009.
+The sampling procedure for microarray experiments used in the current analysis is described in <!--rinline citep(biblio[c("piwowar2011who-sha", "piwowar2011data-fr")])-->; briefly, a full-text query uncovered papers that described wet-lab methods related to gene expression microarray data collection.
+The full-text query was characterized as having high precision (90%, with a 95% CI of 86% to 93%) and moderate recall (56%, CI of 52% to 61%) for this task.
+Running the query in PubMed Central, HighWire Press, and Google Scholar identified <!--rinline dim(dfAttributes)[1] --> distinct gene expression microarray papers published between 2000 and 2009.
+Citation counts for 10,555 of these papers were found in Scopus and exported in November 2011.

 The independent variable of interest is the availability of gene expression microarray data.
-In <!--rinline citep(biblio["piwowar2011data-fr"])-->, datasets were considered available if they were discovered in either of the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.
-"An earlier evaluation found that querying GEO and ArrayExpress with article PubMed identifiers located a representative 77% of all associated publicly available datasets [Piwowar 2010].
-[We] used the same method for finding datasets associated with published articles in this study: [we] queried GEO for links to the PubMed identifiers in the analysis sample using the “pubmed_gds [filter]” and queried ArrayExpress by searching for each PubMed identifier in a downloaded copy of the ArrayExpress database.
-Articles linked from a dataset in either of these two centralized repositories were considered to have [publicly available data] for the endpoint of this study, and those without such a link were considered not to have [available] data." <!--rinline citep(biblio["piwowar2011who-sha"])-->
+Data availability had been previously determined for our sample articles in <!--rinline citep(biblio["piwowar2011data-fr"])-->, so we directly reused that dataset.
+Datasets were considered to be publicly available if they were discoverable in either of the two most widely-used gene expression microarray repositories: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress. <!--rinline citep(biblio["piwowar2011data-fr"])--> queried GEO for links to the PubMed identifiers in the analysis sample using “pubmed_gds [filter]” and queried ArrayExpress by searching for each PubMed identifier in a downloaded copy of the ArrayExpress database.
+Earlier, (H. Piwowar & Chapman, 2010) had found that querying GEO and ArrayExpress with PubMed article identifiers recovered 77% of the associated publicly available datasets.

+#### Notes on challenges encountered when collecting citation data

+This study required obtaining citation counts for thousands of articles using PubMed IDs, which was not possible at the time of data collection using either Thomson Reuter's Web of Science or Google Scholar.
+While this type of query was (and is) supported by Elsevier's Scopus database, we lacked institutional access to Scopus, individual subscriptions were not available, and attempts to request access through Scopus staff were unsuccessful.
+One of us (HAP) attempted to use the British Library's (BL) walk-in access of Scopus while visiting the UK.
+Unfortunately, the BL’s policies did not permit any method of electronic input of the PubMed identifier list.
+HAP eventually obtained access to Scopus through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate (necessary because she had recently lived in the United States).

+Although Scopus now has an API that would facilitate easy programmatic access to citation counts, at the time of data collection the authors were not aware of any way to query and export data other than through the Scopus website.
+The Scopus website had a limit to the length of query and the number of citations that could be exported at once.
+To work within these restrictions we concatenated 500 PubMed IDs at a time into 22 queries, each of the form "PMID(1234) OR PMID(5678) OR ..."

+#### Primary analysis

 <!--begin.rcode correlation_variables, warning=FALSE, echo=FALSE
 correlation_variables_string = "dataset.in.geo.or.ae